The proof that π = 4

 The reason I like this “proof” is that it’s hard to reflexively dismiss.
 A common reaction is “oh yeah, but this left an unpaired - 1 at infinity”, but what does this mean?
 If there’s a single, specific element at the ∞-th position in the sum, what do we find at position ∞ + 1?…

-In the earlier article, we concluded that in contexts like these, infinity must be understood as a process metaphor, not a quantity.
-We’re not talking about an infinite number of steps as much as we’re talking about an ill-specified number of steps.
+In the earlier article, we concluded that in contexts like these, infinity must be understood as a process metaphor, not a number.
+We’re not talking about an infinite number of steps as much as we’re talking about the outcome of an ill-specified number of steps.

 Got it, are we done now?